jnweiger/spiral-arm/drive/arduino/README.md

 disconnect, reconnect the USBtinyISP dongle.
 The green led comes on.

 Save, Upload, The red led on the USBtinyISP is on while uploading.

+There will be a compiler warning:
+  Global variables use 105 bytes (82%) of dynamic memory, leaving 23 bytes for local variables.
+Maximum is 128 bytes.
+  Low memory available, stability problems may occur.
+That is fine, we currently use 2 bytes of local variables.
+Need a 4313 if we run into trouble here.
+It has 256 bytes ram. tha tis twice as much!

 When upload is done, the LED on the clip starts blinking.
 SUCCESS!